MIROC-DOC/model_description/draft/Hotta_pmlsc.md

 ## Physical basis for statistical PDF scheme

-GCMs typically adopt fractional cloud cover to realistically represent clouds because of its coarse horizontal resolution ($O(100km)$).
+GCMs typically adopt fractional cloud cover (the volume of cloudy air per total air volume in a grid box )to realistically represent clouds because of its coarse horizontal resolution ($O(100km)$).
 Statistical cloud schemes assume a subgrid‐scale probability distribution function (PDF) of humidity within the grid to determine the cloud fraction and condensation.
 The key for statistical cloud schemes is to determine the PDF form and their moments.
 Assuming specific PDFs with their moments diagnosed or prognosed, integration of the PDFs will give the cloud fraction and condensate consistently.

 The majority of statistical cloud schemes use the so-called "s-distribution", following Sommeria and Deardorff (1977).
 A single variable $s$, which considers the subgrid-scale perturbations of liquid temperature $T_l$ and total water mixing ratio $q_t$, is employed. $q_t$ is sum of water vapor and cloud water mixing ratio $q_c$.
 $$